Home

 2. Set up Python: Uses actions/setup-python to install the specific version of Python you need.

 3. Install Dependencies: Runs pip install.
 In the example, we list packages inline.
-For production apps, I recommend using a file (pip install -r requirements.txt) to ensure you are using the exact same versions locally and in the cloud.
+For production apps, I recommend using a requirements.txt file (pip install -r requirements.txt) to ensure you are using the exact same versions locally and in the cloud.

 4. Run Scraper Script: Finally, it executes your Python script.